-A combination of surfing and canoeing, stand-up paddleboarding (SUP) is a water sport that allows you to enjoy Panama City Beach’s protected and open waters such as the Grand Lagoon, St. Andrews Bay, and Gulf of Mexico.
-Calmer waters make for a relaxed experience and a chance to paddle above rays, fish, sea turtles and other wildlife beneath the water’s surface.
+A combination of surfing and canoeing, stand-up paddleboarding (SUP) is a water sport that allows you to enjoy Panama City Beach’s protected and open waters such as the Grand Lagoon, St. Andrews Bay, and the Gulf of Mexico.
+Calmer waters make for a relaxed experience and a chance to paddle above rays, fish, sea turtles, and other wildlife beneath the water’s surface.

-There's many ways to stay active on the beach.
+There are many ways to stay active on the beach.
 Various beach access points and restaurants have volleyball nets that are open to the public.
 Grab a delicious lunch at Schooners or Sharky's then hit the sand for some volleyball.
 You can also go to the City Pier, where multiple nets can be found.

 If you aren't a fan of volleyball, you can always grab a football to throw around or a soccer ball to kick.
 You might even have some locals asking if they can join in on the fun with you!

 What’s the best thing about biking around Panama City Beach?
 The land is almost perfectly flat, so anybody can enjoy biking here.

 Biking around Panama City Beach is a great way to explore and see things that just fly by in a blur when you are in a car.